jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

             ]
         )

-  the terminal shows passing tests.
+  the terminal shows passing tests and I move it back to the bottom.
 I ignore the names with double underscores (__) for now, then copy and paste the other names to make a TODO list for the next tests

   .. code-block:: python